feng-zhang0712/mole/2025/english/support-worker-interview.md

 你希望你的雇主为你提供哪些支持来帮助你的工作？

 - I hope for regular training, such as handling clients with complex health issues and using specialized tools.
-- I hope for essential care tools, such as PPE, mobility aids, and basic medical supplies (thermometers, medication organizers).
+- I hope for essential care tools, such as PPE, mobility aids, and basic medical supplies (like thermometers).
 - I hope for safety measures, such as providing support for high-risk tasks (having a second staff member for client transfers).
 - I hope for timely and detailed information, such as client care plans, schedule changes, and feedback from clients/families.
 - I hope for supervisor support, so I can consult when facing tricky situations.